Case Study: Ashmore Subfloor Termite Nest

 With that said, you’ve come here looking for things you can see around your home that might indicate termite activity.
 So here goes…

 Termites cause billions in damage every year.
 With most termite nests hidden underground while the termites go about their business inside the walls of the home, by the time the termites have been discovered it is often too late for the homeowner.
 It can be a very expensive fix and very few, if any, insurance companies cover termite damage.
 (Really, we can’t stress enough, don’t rely on your own ability to spot termites.
-Get an inspection.)
+Get an inspection.
+If you’re buying a property, a full building and pest inspection is a must.)

 Here are some signs you may come across that are a good indication of termite activity: